gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 > Communication problems grow as the size of the design team
 > grows.
 Whether they are obvious or not, when communication problems
-> dominate, the team the project are both in deep trouble.
+> predominate, the team and the project are both in deep trouble.

 > To gain experience, there is no substitute for one's own programming
 > effort.